Jon-Webb-79/Mac_Config/README.rst

 Move the ``c_files``, ``c++_files``, ``zsh_scripts`` and ``py_files`` directories
 from the cloned copy into the ``.config`` directory.
 Next move the ``.zsh_profile`` and ``.zshrc`` files from the cloned copy to the home directory.
 Close the terminal andd re-open.
-If the files are working correctly there should be no errors and the powerline status bar should appear at the bottom of the terminal.
-Close the terminal and re-open.
-If the terminal has no errors and a powerline status bar, then the install was successful.
+If the files were properly transferred, when you open up the terminal the powerline status display should be present.
+However, it is likely that the user will see several warnings displayed.
+THis is likely due to the fact that the the plugins entered on lines 53 to 65 of the ``.zshrc`` file have not been downloaded.
+If this is the case navigate to the ``~/home/.local/zsh_scripts/plugins`` directory.
+Clear any directories that may be in there, and follow the git clone instructions on lines 57, 61, and 65 of the .zshrc file.

 Install Misc.Tools
 ##################